COUNTY ELECTED OFFICIALS

 Prior to being elected Register/Recorder in 2015, Josephine served as the Deputy Register of Wills.

 In addition, Josephine has lent her leadership to several community organizations.
 She has been active in the Rotary of the Smithfields for over two decades and served three terms as president.
-Josephine also currently serves on the Council of Trustees for East Stroudsburg University and the Zoning Hearing Board of Middle Smithfield Township.
+Josephine also has served on the Council of Trustees for East Stroudsburg University and sits on the Zoning Hearing Board of Middle Smithfield Township.

 For 30 years, Josephine and her husband John have lived in East Stroudsburg, PA, where they raised four children and are now enjoying the company of nine grandchildren.
 They attend the Church of Saint John the Apostle where Josephine is a lector, Eucharistic Minister, member of the Advisory/Rebuild Committee and former president of the Parish Council.